FastER: On-Demand Entity Resolution in Property Graphs: Experimental Evaluation

-\underline{Experimental Setting.} All experiments were performed on a PC with a 2.40GHz Intel Xeon Silver 4210R processor and 32GB of memory, running Linux OS.
+All experiments were performed on a PC with a 2.40GHz Intel Xeon Silver 4210R processor and 32GB of memory, running Linux OS.
 The experiments were implemented in Python 3.10 and interacted with the Neo4j graph database (version 5.19.0).

-\underline{Datasets.} In this study, we used five graph benchmark datasets and five relational benchmark datasets (Table~\ref{tab:combined}) from various domains.
-All datasets used in this paper are publicly available on the GitHub repository\footnote{\url{https://anonymous.4open.science/r/On_Demand_Entity_Resolution-9DFB}}.
-Since FastER is specifically designed for property graphs, we transformed the relational datasets into graph representations by leveraging their attribute relationships.
-The detailed conversion methods are provided in the ~\href{https://anonymous.4open.science/r/On_Demand_Entity_Resolution-9DFB}{GitHub repository}.
+\underline{Datasets.} In this study, we used five graph benchmark datasets and five relational benchmark datasets (cf.~Table~\ref{tab:combined}) from various domains.
+All datasets used in this paper are publicly available on the GitHub repository\footnote{\url{https://github.com/Zaiwen/On_Demand_Entity_Resolution }}.
+Although FastER is specifically designed for property graphs, we show it can also be applied in the relational data setting.
+Thus, we transformed the relational datasets in Table~\ref{tab:combined} into graph representations by leveraging their attribute relationships.
+The detailed conversion methods are provided in the ~\href{https://github.com/Zaiwen/On_Demand_Entity_Resolution}{GitHub repository}.
 The reported values for Nodes, Edges, Node Types, and Edge Types in the relational datasets are based on their graph-transformed statistics.
+We apply automated GDD mining algorithms~\cite{GDD,Zhang2023}, followed by manual selection of a small number of high-quality rules to ensure interpretability and relevance.
+This process is detailed in subsection~\ref{sec:ab-rules}.
+To ensure a fair and consistent comparison across methods, all approaches use the same oracle matcher.

 \underline{Methods.} We categorize the examined methods into On-Demand ER, Progressive ER, and Batch ER methods. \textbf{On-Demand ER methods} include BrewER and QDA.
 BrewER~\cite{BrewER} is an on-demand framework that enables direct execution of SQL SP queries on dirty data while progressively returning query results.
 QDA~\cite{QDA} is a query-driven algorithm that optimizes matches within a data block by using selective predicates to reduce unnecessary record comparisons. \textbf{Batch ER methods} include HG, RobEM, and Ditto.
 HG~\cite{HG} employs a hierarchical graph attention transformation network for ER tasks.
 RobEM~\cite{Rastaghi2022} leverages pre-trained language models (PLMs) for entity resolution, while Ditto~\cite{Ditto} is a Transformer-based PLM approach designed for ER. \textbf{Progressive ER methods} include PSN and I-PES.
 PSN~\cite{PSN} employs dynamic window adjustment to prioritize and resolve matching entities by initially sorting and selecting the most relevant records.
 I-PES~\cite{IPES} is an incremental ER algorithm that dynamically maintains the comparison order using a priority queue to achieve progressive resolution.
 All hyperparameters are set to the default values from the original papers unless otherwise specified.